History of Alexander Bublik in Timeline

 In 2022, Alexander Bublik and his wife Tatiyana Bublik welcomed their first child, a son named Vasily.

-In 2022, Bublik started his season at the Adelaide International 2 where he lost in the first round.
-At the Australian Open, he was defeated in the second round.
+In 2022, Bublik began his season at the Adelaide International 2, where he lost in the first round.
+He was also defeated in the second round of the Australian Open.

-June 2023: Won Halle Open and Reached Career Highest Ranking
+June 2023: Halle Open Victory and Career High Ranking

-In July 2023, Alexander Bublik reached a new career-high ranking in the top 25.
+In July 2023, Bublik reached a new career-high in the top 25.

 2023: Code Violation and Controversial Statement at US Open

-In 2023, Bublik represented Kazakhstan at the United Cup and competed at the Australian Open, losing in the first round.
+In 2023, Bublik represented Kazakhstan at the United Cup, losing matches against Stan Wawrinka and Hubert Hurkacz.
+At the Australian Open, he lost in the first round to Alejandro Davidovich Fokina.

 May 2025: New Career-High Singles Ranking

-On May 6, 2025, Bublik reached a new career-high singles ranking of world No. 17.
+On May 6, 2025, Bublik achieved a new career-high singles ranking of world No. 17.

-In September 2025, Bublik reached the fourth round of the US Open, losing to Jannik Sinner.
-He also won his fourth title of the season at the Hangzhou Open and achieved a career-high ranking of world No. 16 on September 22, 2025, joining Carlos Alcaraz as the only men with four or more trophies in 2025.
+In September 2025, Bublik reached the fourth round of the US Open.
+He also won the 2025 Hangzhou Open.
+On September 22, 2025, he reached a career-high ranking of world No. 16.